 "Can I really make $12,000 a year taking online surveys?"

 Oh, you wanted to know why?
 Because the world isn't that stupid.
 No one values your opinion that much.
-And no one who is sampling opinion wants the opinions of someone who just takes surveys all the time.
+And no one who is sampling opinion wants the opinions of someone who just takes surveys all the time, for money.

 So why are there multiple sites and links out there that claim you can make money by taking an online survey?
 Because there is no shortage of stupid people who think so, and they can be easily fleeced.